sainitripti/calculator-behaviour/README.md

 1. Subtraction
 1. Power-on and power-off

-Each feature would consist of scenarios.
+Each feature consists of scenarios as:
-Capture each scenario as:

 - initial condition (Given...)
 - event (When...)
 - effect (Then...)

 Each feature is in a different markdown file.
-This template has one blank starting point.

-As always, avoid passive voice :)